bihor/fp_newsletter/Documentation/Administrator/Index.rst

   TYPO3 9 ignores the parameter absolute="1"?
 Or you have not added a domain in the backend?
   Add the domain by your own in that case.

-- What will be the username if I use fe_users?

-  The username will be the email-address.
-The default password is joh316.
-The category can be set via module_sys_dmail_category and is mandatory!!!

-- I use fe_users but nothing happens.

-  Have you set the setting module_sys_dmail_category?

-- How can I unsubscribe via luxletter?

-  There is a unsubscribe link in the luxletter template.
-Currently it is not possible to change the status of a Log entry via luxletter.

 - I don´t want/need a log entry.
 Can I avoid that?